ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Length.
 This is the real Target or Client Connection ID.

 Virtual Connection ID Length
 : The length of the virtual connection ID being provided.
-This must be a valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
+This MUST be a valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
 When forwarding mode is not negotiated, the length MUST be zero.
-The Connection ID Length and Virtual Connection ID Length MAY differ in ACK_TARGET_CID capsules, but MUST be equal in REGISTER_CLIENT_CID capsules.
+The Virtual Connection ID Length MUST be at least as large as the Connection ID Length to prevent exposing the Connection ID and the lengths SHOULD be equal when possible to avoid the need to resize packets during replacement.
-This length equality constraint is more easily satisfied by the client since it controls both the Connection ID and Virtual Connection ID.

 Virtual Connection ID
 : The receiver-chosen connection ID that the sender MUST use when sending